putoale/monmult_v2/doc/md_doc/doc_internal/FSM_mac_mn.md

 ![Diagram](FSM_mac_mn.svg "Diagram")
 ## Description

-this FSM uses two counters i and j both going from 0 to N_WORDS-1 and are used to control what to expose at the output at every cycle this FSM: starts at cycle 0 reads n every cycle  (n is equivalent to a in mac_ab) reads m every cycle with j=0	(m is equivalent to b in mac_ab) reads t from multiplier. the multiplier has registered  the t value of mac_ab, to give a 1 cycle delay cout is brought to the output everytime, adder has to sample it at the correct clock cycle
+This FSM uses two counters i and j both going from 0 to N_WORDS-1 and are used to control what to expose at the output at every cycle.N_BITS_PER_WORD

+this FSM:

+* starts at cycle 0
+* reads n every cycle  (n is equivalent to a in mac_ab)
+* reads m every cycle with j=0	(m is equivalent to b in mac_ab)
+* reads t from multiplier. the multiplier has registered  the t value of mac_ab, to give a 1 cycle delay
+* Cout is brought to the output everytime, adder has to sample it at the correct clock cycle
 ## Generics

 | Generic name    | Type    | Value | Description |